 For the owner leaving a home empty can be very costly.
 A house that is not lived in very quickly deteriorates; moisture and the elements can get in and do extensive damage.
 Pests such as rodents can go undetected and damage the fabric of the property.
 If the property is not secure vandalism, theft and squatters can become an issue.
 The costs of bringing the property back into use may escalate as a result of these and other problems and the relative depreciation in the value of a property can do the same.

-By Bringing and empty home back into use the owner can make significant gains:
+By bringing an empty home back into use the owner can make significant gains:

 - Capital funds, if the property is sold;